Welcome to Wrexham Season 5. Credit: FX Networks

 Wrexham AFC’s debut in the EFL Championship

-Storylines: cup runs, transfers and new investment
+Storylines: Joey Jones, Trina, transfers and new investment

 Manager Phil Parkinson told reporters after Wrexham’s third-round victory over Reading, “The one bit of magic dust that hasn’t been sprinkled is a big cup tie against a top team.
 The law of averages tells me we must be due one this time.”